artic-network/civet/README.md

 optional arguments:
   -h, --help            show this help message and exit --fasta FASTA         Optional fasta query.
+  --CLIMB               Indicates you're running CIVET from within CLIMB, uses
-  --remote              Remotely access lineage trees from CLIMB, need to
+                        default paths in CLIMB to access data -r, --remote-sync     Remotely access lineage trees from CLIMB, need to also supply -uun,--your-user-name -uun UUN,
-                        supply --your-user-name
-  -uun UUN,
-  --your-user-name UUN.
+  --your-user-name UUN
                         Your CLIMB COG-UK username.
-Required if running with
+Required if running with --remote-sync flag
-                        --remote flag
   -o OUTDIR,
   --outdir OUTDIR
                         Output directory.
-Default: current working directory --datadir DATADIR     Data directory.
-Default with --remote flag will rsync COG_UK data from CLIMB.
+Default: current working directory --datadir DATADIR     Local directory that contains the data files --fields FIELDS       Comma separated string of fields to colour by in the report.
+Default: all fields in the metadata file other than `name`
+  --search-field SEARCH_FIELD
+                        Option to search COG database for a different id type.
+                        Default: COG-UK ID
   --delay-tree-collapse
                         Wait until after iqtree runs to collapse the polytomies.
 NOTE: This may result in large trees that take quite a while to run.
-  -n, --dry-run         Go through the motions but don't actually run -f, --force           Overwrite all output
-  -t THREADS, --threads THREADS
+  -n, --dry-run         Go through the motions but don't actually run -t THREADS, --threads THREADS
                         Number of threads
   --verbose             Print lots of stuff to screen